NegativeKarma/royale-with-cheese/README.md

 * acts_as_shopping_cart

 ## Installation
-Download the ZIP file from this repo
+Download the ZIP file from this repo.
-Unzip the file and then open it up via your terminal Run `bundle install`, after run `rails db:create db:migrate` Run `rails s` and go to http://localhost:3000/
+Unzip the file and then open it up via your terminal.
+Run `bundle install`, after run `rails db:create db:migrate`.
+Run `rails s` and go to http://localhost:3000/

 ## How to use it
 You can use the app both from https://royale-with-cheese-wsix.herokuapp.com/ and http://localhost:3000/ if you're running it through `rails`.
 When you're on the landing page you can search for a movie from this genres:
 Action, Adventure, Animation, Comedy, Crime, Documentary, Drama, Family, Fantasy, History, Horror, Music, Mystery, Romance, Science Fiction, TV Movie, Thriller, War and Western.
 You'll get the 5 most relevant movies as a result for searching any of these genre.

-You register an account too.
+You can register an account too.

 ## Testing
 * cucumber-rails